chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 Linked list with an added `prev` pointer

 Tips:
-- Dont forget to update head, tail, prev, AND next
+- Dont forget to update
+  - head
+  - tail
+  - prev
+  - next
-- Dont forget to handle an empty list
+- Dont forget to handle an empty list (head and tail is null)

 Useful to:
 - insert in the middle O(1)
-  - however, finding the middle is O(n) so it is still better to use an array because it has O(1) look up time
+  - however, finding the middle is O(n) so it is
+  - still better to use an array
+    - O(1) look up time
-- build stack
+- build stack (O(1) insert and delete at the)
-  - better to use array
+  - still better to use an array
+    - O(1) look up time

 Examples:
-- Alternate implementation for Stacks because of the O(1) insert and delete at the end
-  - Arrays are also O(1) and provide instant access so array's are still better
 - Web browser with ability to go forward and backward

 ### Complexity